-Enrollment in sponsored programs of GMD3, such as RCPP, state and the federal government.
+Enrollment in sponsored programs of GMD3, the state and the federal government, such as the Conservation Reserve Enhancement Program (CREP) and Regional Resource Partnership Program (RCPP).

 Local conjunctive management of surface water and groundwater.

-Voluntary conservation
+Voluntary conservation, including non-use of wells.

 Reuse of wastewater.

+Use of lessor quality water where economically and technologically feasible.

-Informal groundwater conservation efforts generally go undocumented and there is little standardized data to quantify the extent of water conservation now occurring.
-Of the 3.6 million acre feet of annual rights to the declining district groundwater inventories, generally about 45% is not used for various reasons, including voluntary groundwater conservation activity, and the fact that the water is no longer there to access.
-An unexercised right to enjoy an acre foot or more of groundwater from a declining aquifer supply in the district that is physically and lawfully divertible from an existing operable well has a present conservation value.
-GMD3 recognizes such conservation, when identified, as a contribution to future district supply.
-Water right owners or water users that utilize water conservation activities may benefit by documenting them to voluntarily submit annual water conservation reports for their water rights in a manner similar to state water use reports and make their water conservation a matter of record.
+Conservation factor.
+Informal voluntary groundwater conservation efforts generally go undocumented and there is little standardized data to quantify the extent of water conservation now occurring in GMD3.
+Of the 3.6 million acre feet of annual rights to the declining district groundwater inventories, generally about 45% is not used for various reasons, including voluntary groundwater conservation activity and depleted aquifer pore spaces that cause diminished well yields.
+The conservation factor of any water conservation activity requires a separation of inevitable non-use from depleting supply or well performance, from projected supply that otherwise would be consumed.

+Beneficial unused groundwater water rights.
+An unexercised right to enjoy groundwater from a declining aquifer supply that is physically and lawfully divertible from an existing operable well has a present conservation value that is beneficial under the management program.
+Efforts to invest present use value to grow future use value by abstaining from present use is real groundwater conservation under the management program of GMD3.
+GMD3 recognizes real groundwater conservation, when identified, as a contribution to future district supply in the public interest.

+Conservation Record.
+Water right owners or water users that utilize water conservation activities may benefit by documenting them and/or to submit annual water conservation reports as a matter of record to their water rights in a manner similar to state water use reports and make their water conservation a matter of record.
 This can aid in receiving future due consideration for participation in LEMAs, WCAs, as well as contributing to the GMD3 management program in the public interest.

-Minimum conservation standard for rule waivers.
-GMD3 has set well spacing standards that, among other things distributes water extraction geographically across aquifer areas to avoid the concentration of pumping from the more productive aquifer compartments to the detriment of prior rights.
+Minimum conservation criteria for rule waivers.
+GMD3 has set well spacing standards that, among other things, distributes water extraction geographically across aquifer areas.
+This policy avoids over-concentration of pumping from the more productive aquifer pore space zones to the detriment of prior rights to storage in those pore space zones.
 To preserve this purpose and to establish water conservation as a necessary consideration in each application or plan proposal seeking an administrative rule waiver in the district, the GMD3 Board is adopting a minimum conservation standard of reducing local decline rates by one percent per year.
 This standard will be achieved through board review of public interest consideration for members seeking rule waivers, water conservation plans and other programs and partnerships.
 This can result in a minimum overall reduction in annual decline by 22% in 25 years.
 This will achieve a minimum 63% reduction in the current rate of decline in 100 years to help an economy reliant on having a future water supply.

-Deferred Groundwater Use Program.
+Deferred Groundwater Use/Aquifer Maintenance Credit/ Water Bank.
 Some members see recent water use history governing allocations in conservation programs and are managing their future allocations through more present use accordingly.
-A deferred groundwater use program may provide a tangible incentive to conserve water that counters the fear of diminishing rights from diminishing use.
+Groundwater stored in some aquifer pore spaces in the district is considered not available for any new non-domestic appropriations unless offset by existing unused pumping authority.
+A deferred groundwater use or aquifer maintenance credit programs may provide a tangible incentive to conserve groundwater and counter the fear of diminishing future rights from diminishing present use.